Industrial Revolution

 • Enter 'Industrial Revolution' into the search area and select the magnifying glass.

-• The article called Industrial Revolution has some useful information about the changes that led to the revolution and how they impacted the people.
+• The article called Industrial Revolution ((18th-19th century) Europe and United States) has some useful information about the changes that led to the revolution and how they affected people.

 Khan Academy